 Let

 denote the semantic domain of all DNS-admissible response-selection functions as defined in \autoref{sec:formal-model}.

-By \autoref{thm:expressive-boundedness}, every element of $\mathcal{D}$ admits a finite normal form consisting of conditional restriction over $(Q, M)$ followed by selection among a finite candidate set $A$.
+By \autoref{thm:expressive-boundedness}, every element of $\mathcal{D}$ admits a finite normal form consisting of conditional restriction over $(Q, M)$ followed by selection over a finite structured candidate domain $\mathcal{C}(A)$.
 No additional expressive forms are permitted by the DNS protocol.

 This domain is semantic rather than syntactic: it classifies resolver-visible behaviors, not configurations, algorithms, or evaluation strategies.